Serving Cleveland, Lyndhurst & Westlake, OH

 Meet our Migraine Surgeon Dr. Totonchi

-Dr. Totonchi has also has been involved with few of researches in this field and has multiple publications on this topic.
-He has also been one of the faculty members of the annual course for surgical treatment of migraine headaches from 2006 to this year, lecturing, serving in the panels and teaching national and international attendees in the course and cadaver lab.
+Dr. Totonchi has also been involved with research in this field and has multiple publications on this topic.
+He has also been one of the faculty members of the annual course for surgical treatment of migraine headaches from 2006 to this year, lecturing, serving in the panels, and teaching national and international attendees in the course and cadaver lab.

-We prefer for the patients who are on chronic narcotic use or barbiturate use( like Fioricet) to be detoxified before surgery .
-Detoxification from these medication certainly will decrease the headache frequency and intensity and this simple process may even eliminate the need for surgery all together.
+We prefer for the patients who are on chronic narcotic use or barbiturate use( like Fioricet) to be detoxified before surgery.
+Detoxification from these medications certainly will decrease the headache frequency and intensity and this simple process may even eliminate the need for surgery altogether.

-The other group of patients are the ones who do not have severe migraine headaches or their headaches are responding to medication but are considering a cosmetic procedure, these group of patient should notify us before cosmetic surgery since migraine surgery could be very minor addition to their cosmetic surgery.
+The other group of patients are the ones who do not have severe migraine headaches or their headaches are responding to medication but are considering a cosmetic procedure, these groups of patients should notify us before cosmetic surgery since migraine surgery could be a very minor addition to their cosmetic surgery.

 What is Migraine surgery?

 Migraine surgery is based on trigger point release.
-Currently there are 4 main trigger points , release of these trigger points can improve or eliminate migraine headache.
-Although not every migraine sufferer has all of them but combination of active trigger points are very common, there are also some less common trigger points that has been described as well.
+Currently, there are 4 main trigger points, the release of these trigger points can improve or eliminate migraine headaches.
+Although not every migraine sufferer has all of them but a combination of active trigger points are very common, there are also some less common trigger points that have been described as well.